QuickBooks HelpQuickBooksHelpIntuit

 To stop this from happening, you need to exclude the transaction and leave it in the excluded section.
 You can also assign the transaction to a bank register so it becomes a recognised transaction.

-Yes, you'll need to log in and authenticate the new connection using your account holder credentials.
+Yes, you'll need to sign in and authenticate the new connection using your account holder credentials.

 You consent to a connection for 90 days.
 After that, you'll be invited to re-authorise the connection in the Banking page in QuickBooks.

-If your bank connection has expired and you are unable to re-authorise the connection, follow these steps.
+If your bank connection has expired and you are unable to re-authorise the connection, follow the steps in this article to connect to your bank account.

 If you get an error while trying to connect your bank feed, here's how to fix common banking connection errors.